Klapý: Sights

 There is a ruin of the medieval Hazmburk Castle (also spelled Házmburk) on the Hazmburk hill.
-Today it is owned by ste state and is open to the public.
+Today it is owned by the state and is open to the public.
 The so-called White Tower serves as a lookout tower.

 The Church of Saint John the Baptist was built in the Gothic style in the 14th century and restored in 1493.
 In 1779, it was rebuilt in the Baroque style.